USDOT & FMCSA Registration

 • Complete the FMCSA Registration

 Once you have a USDOT number, you can complete the FMCSA registration.
-This involves filing the appropriate form (MCS-150) to apply for Motor Carrier Authority.
-After you submit the form, you'll need to pay the registration fee.
+This involves filing the appropriate form (MCS-150) to apply for the Motor Carrier Authority.
+After you submit the form, you must pay the registration fee.

 • Obtain Insurance Coverage

 Commercial truck drivers and carriers must have a minimum level of insurance coverage.
+FMCSA DAC Report.
 The required amount will depend on the type of cargo you're transporting and the extent of your operations.

 • Undergo a Safety Audit

 Newly registered motor carriers will undergo a safety audit within the first 12 months of their operation.
+FMCSA Violation Points.
 The audit is designed to evaluate your compliance with FMCSA safety regulations.

 Why is USDOT and FMCSA Registration Important?